 10. Get user-generated content with a contest

-One of the greatest types of ecommerce content is that which comes from customers.
+One of the greatest ecommerce content marketing strategies involves picture, posts, and more that come from customers.
 I’m not talking about hiring a customer to write for you.
 Instead, your business needs user-generated content.

 This type of content comes 100% from your users.
 An example of UGC is someone creating and sharing a social media post about something they purchased from an online store.
 This person gets to show off on social media, and the company gets a shout-out on social media networks.